Sarvesh-369/MORSE-PIC-Coding-Agent/src/cliagent.md

 **Instructions:**

 Step 1.
 Activate the virtual environment.
-   - Run: `source .venv/bin/activate` (or appropriate activation command).
+   - Run: `source .venv/bin/activate` (or appropriate activation command it should be located in the root directory of the project).

 Step 2.
 Analyze `generate.py`.
    - Read the content of `generate.py` to understand the global difficulty parameters and the CLI arguments it accepts.